Skip to main content

 Contact Lens Fitting Evaluation

-A separate evaluation service (92310-92317) for fitting contact lenses that is distinct from the comprehensive eye exam.
+A separate evaluation service (92310-92317) for fitting contact lenses that is distinct from the full eye exam.
 Many practices fail to bill fitting evaluations separately, losing $50-100 per fitting.

 Medical Eye Condition